pnp/pnpcore/docs/using-the-sdk/listitems-intro.md

 ### Getting list items via a CAML query

 SharePoint [CAML](https://docs.microsoft.com/en-us/sharepoint/dev/schema/query-schema) queries allow you to express a filter when loading list item data and scope down the loaded fields to the ones you need.
-You can use call the [GetItemsByCamlQueryAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#PnP_Core_Model_SharePoint_IList_GetItemsByCamlQueryAsync_PnP_Core_Model_SharePoint_CamlQueryOptions_) on an [IList](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html) for this purpose.
+You can use call the [LoadItemsByCamlQueryAsync method](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html#collapsible-PnP_Core_Model_SharePoint_IList_LoadItemsByCamlQueryAsync_PnP_Core_Model_SharePoint_CamlQueryOptions_) on an [IList](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.IList.html) for this purpose.
 When using this method you can either provide the CAML query directly or use the [CamlQueryOptions](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.CamlQueryOptions.html) class for more fine-grained control.
 If you use this class you typically would use the [ViewXml property](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.CamlQueryOptions.html#collapsible-PnP_Core_Model_SharePoint_CamlQueryOptions_ViewXml), but also [FolderServerRelativeUrl](https://pnp.github.io/pnpcore/api/PnP.Core.Model.SharePoint.CamlQueryOptions.html#collapsible-PnP_Core_Model_SharePoint_CamlQueryOptions_FolderServerRelativeUrl) is used a lot to scope the query to given folder in the list.

 ```csharp
 // Assume the fields where not yet loaded, so loading them with the list